 Born on a sunday

 Sunday Cider is Vancouver’s first cidery.
-It’s a pretty simple story: a few years back three longtime friends and fellow cider lovers figured there simply wasn’t enough proper craft cider to go around – so we started making our own.
+It’s a pretty simple story: a few years two longtime friends and fellow cider lovers figured there simply wasn’t enough proper craft cider to go around – so we started making our own.

 Sunday isn’t your traditional French or English style cider.

 We make craft cider from BC apples with the same curiosity that fuels the Pacific Northwest craft beer scene (yes, we love beer too).
 Our apples hail from the sunny Similkameen and Okanagan valleys.
 In our search for the choicest apples we sunk our teeth into great bitters and sweets, and broke bread with some of the best orchardists in the game.
 These are smart folks who work hard to grow beautiful fruit and who treat the land with respect.

 While we’ve graduated from making cider in backyard sheds and basements, we’re still pretty darn small.
 You’ll find Sunday Cider on tap at a few choice establishments in Vancouver.
 You can also get a growler of Sunday on Saturdays only at our production space in East Van (1575 Vernon Dr to be exact).